Borden Building

 The Borden Building is a 438 ft (134m) tall skyscraper located at 180 East Broad Street in Columbus, Ohio, United States.
 It was topped out on May 9, 1973, and completed the next year.
 Harrison & Abramovitz designed the building following a modernist architectural style.
 The building has 34 floors and is the 9th tallest in Columbus.
-It also has 52,842 m² of floor space.
-Current building tenants include Deloitte, Hexion, OhioHealth, Washington Prime Group, the Ohio Secretary of State, and the Public Utilities Commission of Ohio.
+It also has 52,842 m2 of floor space.
+Current building tenants include Deloitte, Hexion, Washington Prime Group, and the Public Utilities Commission of Ohio.

+In popular culture

+Parts of the music video for "At the Risk of Feeling Dumb" by Twenty One Pilots are filmed at the top of the building.